-Pressure: The GTI gas train has been designed to work with a regulated, low pressure gas supply of between 5 and 50mbar.
-For optimum performance, GTI recommends a working pressure of 34mbar, with a maximum deviation of $\pm 10\%$ from the set pressure in all operating modes.
+Pressure: The GTI gas train has been designed to work with a regulated, low pressure gas supply of between .07 and .7psig (5 and 50mbar).
+For optimum performance, GTI recommends a working pressure of .5 psig (34mbar), with a maximum deviation of $\pm 10\%$ from the set pressure in all operating modes.